 If you want a good all-round car which is also good value for money, the Up! will be it.
 It isn’t a real head-turner, but when it comes to parking and manoeuvring, the tight turning circle makes it exceptionally good.

-Although it’s slightly more upmarket than the other cars in the list, it’s cheap to maintain and run.
+Although it’s slightly more expensive than the other cars in the list, it’s cheap to run.

 4. Suzuki Swift